meilisearch/specifications/text/0033-logging.md

 We have decided to keep the use of `env_logger` for Milli/Transplant.
 However, we will make some changes to make the logging more consistent and versatile.

 We will expose a `MEILI_LOG_LEVEL` environment variable that corresponds to `RUST_LOG` in the binary to improve its meaning and clarity to users.
+A CLI option `--log-level` will also be added to follow our configuration convention.

 ##### Log Levels